Invention for Innovation - Product Development Award Supporting Information for Applicants

 Stage 2 applications should be submitted on the RMS before 1pm on the advertised closing date.

-All Stage 2 applicants must present their project proposal in person to the Selection Panel at a Selection Panel meeting.
+All Stage 2 applicants must present their project proposal in person to the Selection Committee at a Committee meeting.
 The interview takes the form of a short presentation followed by a question and answer session.

 Applications are treated as confidential and all steps are taken to ensure confidentiality is maintained.
-In line with Department of Health policy, i4i will publish summary minutes of Selection Panel meetings.
+In line with Department of Health and Social Care policy, i4i will publish summary minutes of Committee meetings.
 Please refer to our Confidentiality Guidance for further details.

 2.4 Post award process

-Once your application has been recommended for funding, we will provide feedback as agreed with the Selection Panel.
+Once your application has been recommended for funding, we will provide feedback as agreed with the Selection Committee.
 Successful applicants are expected to start their project within four months of the funding notification, subject to satisfactory completion of due diligence and a fully signed contract.
-The Department of Health reserves the right to withdraw the funding offer at any time after six months of the funding notification.
+The Department of Health and Social Care reserves the right to withdraw the funding offer at any time after six months of the funding notification.

 The due diligence process starts after submission of stage 2 applications.
-Its purpose is to highlight any potential areas of weakness within the project, allowing the Selection Panel to make recommendations how to address these weaknesses and to identify the level of project monitoring that will be required.
-Projects recommended for funding will have to satisfy all conditions imposed by the Selection Panel and the i4i secretariat before the funding agreement can be put in place.
+Its purpose is to highlight any potential areas of weakness within the project, allowing the Selection Committee to make recommendations on how to address these weaknesses and to identify the level of project monitoring that will be required.
+Projects recommended for funding will have to satisfy all conditions imposed by the Selection Committee and the i4i Secretariat before the funding agreement can be put in place.

 Section 3: Assessment Criteria